Historic West Vale

 Mackintoshes Tennis courts left and Cricket ground bottom with Heath rugby ground right.
 Charles Lambert & Co at North Dean Dyeworks became a West Vale garden centre.

-West Vale -First Crossroads
+West Vale -first crossroads

 Continue here to Historic Elland

-John Horsfall and Sons
+We have returned to West Vale and John Horsfall and Sons

 Clay House Mill